How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 Buying one discount point normally costs 1% of the loan amount, and reduces your rate by 0.25%.
 Typically, you can buy up to three points, to knock a total of 0.75% off your rate.

 Are points worth it for you?
 That depends.
 How long do you plan to stay in the home?
-Points are a long game — it can take several years to break even on them, before you start realizing the savings (check out our handy chart for an example of how this can play out).
+Take note that points are a long game.
+It can take several years to break even on them before you start realizing the savings.

 In a low-interest-rate environment, points are a bit less attractive for buyers.
 That money might be spent better elsewhere, like on home improvements, new furniture, and moving costs.